bazelbuild/bazel/site/versions/master/docs/bazel-overview.md

 )
 ```

-## The Dependency Graph Describes the Entire System
+## The dependency graph describes the entire system

 Build dependencies are declared explicitly in the BUILD files, allowing Bazel
 to create an accurate dependency graph of the entire source code.
 The graph is